WildernessLabs/Meadow.CLI/README.md

     meadow --version
     ```

-### Return to an official release version
+### Re-install the official release

-After you are done testing a pre-release build, you can return to the official Meadow.CLI release by uninstalling and reinstalling without the local overrides.
+You can return to the official Meadow.CLI release by uninstalling and reinstalling without the local overrides:

 ```console
 dotnet tool uninstall WildernessLabs.Meadow.CLI --global